 Meadows Farms Nurseries is managed from the top down, starting with owner and CEO Bill “The Farmer” Meadows and his wife Betty.
-Their son Jay Meadows heads up the daily operations as President of the company, with a staff of 17 working from the corporate office located in Chantilly, Virginia.
+Their son Jay Meadows heads up the daily operations as President of the company.
 Decisions are made there and passed down through the Vice Presidents, who also serve as regional managers over the nurseries.
 In this way, the nurseries are all managed in a similar fashion, with everyone working from the same blueprint.

 The Meadows Farms niche is geared to the value-minded consumer, priced well below the local independent garden centers.
 From the beginning, Meadows determined there were several areas where he could outpace his competitors.
 In addition to his “Best Price” policy, he provides the types of service that doesn’t cost extra – informative signs, pictures, information handouts, carts, and teenagers to help load the cars.
 His appreciation for each and every customer is demonstrated in his requirement that each be thanked four times (by the personnel involved in the transaction as well as driving past a “Thank-You” sign as they leave the nursery).

 Vice President Ron Meadows oversees all buying in the company, making frequent trips to various parts of the country to shop for the value that has made Meadows’ reputation.
 He is challenged by the need to locate enough plant material to stock more than twenty garden centers with premium products.
 Likewise, he is committed to the Meadows Farms philosophy of the best plants at the best price.
 His ability to buy in volume enables him to purchase at the lowest price and pass the savings on to the consumer.

 Vice Presidents Dave Slack and Cindy Day act as regional managers, as well as buyers for seasonal plants, and mulch, respectively.